HomeSpan/HomeSpan/docs/Reference.md

 Creating an instance of this **class** adds a new HAP Accessory to the HomeSpan HAP Database.

 * every HomeSpan sketch requires at least one Accessory
 * a sketch can contain a maximum of 150 Accessories per sketch (if exceeded, a runtime error will the thrown and the sketch will halt)
 * there are no associated methods
-  * the argument *aid* is optional.
+* the argument *aid* is optional:

-    * if specified and *not* zero, the Accessory ID is set to *aid*.
+  * if specified and *not* zero, the Accessory ID is set to *aid*
-    * if unspecified, or equal to zero, the Accessory ID will be set to one more than the ID of the previously-instantiated Accessory, or to 1 if this is the first Accessory.
+  * if unspecified, or equal to zero, the Accessory ID will be set to one more than the ID of the previously-instantiated Accessory, or to 1 if this is the first Accessory
-    * the first Accessory instantiated must always have an ID=1 (which is the default if *aid* is unspecified).
+  * the first Accessory instantiated must always have an ID=1 (which is the default if *aid* is unspecified)
-    * setting the *aid* of the first Accessory to anything but 1 throws an error during initialization.
+  * setting the *aid* of the first Accessory to anything but 1 throws an error during initialization
 * you must call `homeSpan.begin()` before instantiating any Accessories
 * example: `new SpanAccessory();`

+The following methods are supported:

+* `uint32_t getAID()`
+  * returns the Accessory ID (AID)

 ## *SpanService()*